chekuda/webpack-react-clientside/README.md

 ### Mode
   - Production
-    For defining ufigyJsPlugin, sourceMapn and so on
+    For defining ufigyJsPlugin, sourceMapn and so on Enables all sorts of optimizations out of the box.
+Including minification, scope hosting, tree-shaking and more
   - Development
     For defining dev server and other stuff
+    Its optimized for speed and does nothing more than providin an un-monified bundle

+### Override the default entry/output

+  You can override the entry and output files

+### Transpiling ES6 with Babel

+  We need to use the plugin babel-loader in order to transpile ES6 to ES5.
+In order to make this works, we need to install some dependencies:
+  - babel-core
+  - babel-loader
+  - babel-preset-env